coder/websocket/README.md

 - net.Conn is never exposed as WebSocket's over HTTP/2 will not have a net.Conn.
 - Functional options make the API very clean and easy to extend
 - Compression is very useful for JSON payloads
-- Protobuf and JSON helpers make code terse
+- JSON helpers make code terse
 - Using net/http's Client for dialing means we do not have to reinvent dialing hooks and configurations.
 Just pass in a custom net/http client if you want custom dialing.